maniacs-oss/snackis/snabel.md

 ```

 ### Running the code
-Snabel is designed to eventually be compiled as a standalone library, but the code is currently being developed as part of [Snackis](https://github.com/andreas-gone-wild/snackis).
-The easiest way to trying out the examples is to first get Snackis up and running, and then execute 'script-new' to open the script view.
+Snabel is designed to eventually be compiled as a standalone library, but is currently being developed as part of [Snackis](https://github.com/andreas-gone-wild/snackis).
+The easiest way to trying out the examples is to get Snackis up and running, and then execute 'script-new' to open the script view.

 ### License
 Snabel is licensed under the GNU General Public License Version 3.